 I have to admit that I have spoken to my more mature and “wordly” middle school children about how this paper is what “college kids” use and how they will be in college someday.
 I have shown different writing samples to kids and asked them what grade they thought the student was in.
 I had one girl that was such a “teenager” – very cool.
 But her handwriting was so large and bubbly that it looked like an elementary school student.
 I showed her two samples – a typical eighth grader with small, neat handwriting, and a handwriting very similar to hers – large, no spaces, & bubbly.
 I asked her what grade she thought the kids were in.
 She realized that the smaller, neater handwriting was an older child.
 As a very “cool” girl, she wanted to have more “mature” handwriting too.

 Voila – it was the actual “awareness” and motivation that changed her handwriting.
 Not her physical ability.

 Be sure to check out part 2 of Middle School and Handwriting!
 You can read it here…

 Did you love these tips and tricks?
-Be sure to check out “The Handwriting Book”, written by myself and a team of nine other pediatric OT’s and PT’s.
+Be sure to check out “The Handwriting Book”, written by a team of nine other pediatric OT’s and PT’s (including me!).
 It is full of wonderful strategies to use at home or in the classroom!

 Do you have any other great tips to share with my readers?
 Please let us know if you have any other great tricks that help! ~Miss Jaime, OT